Representing Gender-Based Violence: Literature, Performance and Activism in the Anglophone Caribbean

 Sector Charity/Non Profit

-Collaborator Contribution ROOTS Foundation are a project partner and are co-designing and facilitating a series of spoken word workshops with youth groups in Trinidad, and contributing to the creation of a spoken word play with an integrated facilitation guide.
+Collaborator Contribution In their role as a project partner, ROOTS Foundation co-designed and facilitated a series of spoken word workshops with youth groups in Trinidad, and contributed to the creation of a spoken word play with an accompanying 'facilitation guide'.

 Start Year 2021